-Many women will try to mask or get rid of vaginal odor by using heavily fragranced soaps or washes, douching, or even spraying perfume on their underwear.
+Many women will try to mask or get rid of vaginal odor by using heavily fragranced soaps over the vulva, douching with heavily scented solutions, or even spraying perfume on their underwear.
 Some women are embarrassed to discuss their concerns with their gynecologist or simply may not have access to healthcare.
 Boric acid vaginal suppositories are an effective, affordable, and holistic solution for vaginal odor.
-They are easy to insert and an accessible over the counter solution to assist in controlling odor. pH-D Boric Acid Vaginal Suppositories are available on shelf and online at retailers such as Target, Walmart, CVS,and Walgreens.
+They are easy to insert and an accessible over the counter solution to assist in controlling odor, especially for vaginal dryness. pH-D Boric Acid Vaginal Suppositories and vitamin E suppositories are available on shelf and online at retailers such as Target, Walmart, CVS,and Walgreens.

 Quick Tips from our pH-D Feminine Health Advisors

 - “Vaginal irritation is one of the most common issues I see with my patients and boric acid is a nice safe alternative to combat these issues.” -Dr. Tamika Cross

 - “I love recommending boric acid for patients with recurrent vaginal odor.” -Dr. Tamika Cross